Eleanor K. Baum: Societies

 Baum is a fellow of the Accreditation Board for Engineering and Technology (ABET), the Institute of Electrical and Electronics Engineers (IEEE), the Society of Women Engineers (SWE), and the American Society for Engineering Education (ASEE).
 She was the first woman to serve as president of the ASEE.
 She has served as president of ABET and sat on the National Science Foundation's Engineering Advisory Board.
 She was involved with the Engineering Manpower Commission.

 Awards

 In 1988, the National Women's Hall of Fame presented Baum with the Emily Warren Roebling Award.
 In 1990, the Society of Women Engineers awarded her the SWE Upward Mobility Award.
 In 1996, Baum was inducted into the Women in Technology International Hall of Fame.
 In 2007, she was inducted into the National Women's Hall of Fame.
 She is a Dean Emeritus at Cooper Union.

+She holds honorary doctorates from several prestigious institutions, including the University of Notre Dame, Union College, and the Colorado School of Mines.

 Personal life

 She is married to physicist Paul Baum and has two daughters.